eveyuyi/Kaimaoge.github.io/index.md

 ## News

+- Jun.
+2020: A paper titled "Inductive Graph Neural Networks for Spatiotemporal Kriging" has been posted in [Arxiv](https://arxiv.org/abs/2006.07527), the opensource code can be found in my [github](https://github.com/Kaimaoge/IGNNK).

 - May.
 2020: A paper titled "Cross type transfer for deep reinforcement learning based hybrid electric vehicle energy management" has been accepted for publication in the [IEEE Transactions on Vehicular Technology](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9105110&casa_token=J4-6SaCIRDYAAAAA:hVsxM8a5x_0I2h6fXApLBgnwfNZyUXlTb6307KX6mRNi8Io57K0TxYSiOZlOmWAbrWu9e0WMeA).

 - May.
 2020: Dr. Wu gives a lecture on deep learning based spatio-temporal modeling for Chengdu Normal University.